mattsteen14/reddit-client/README.md

 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-### Codecademy Project Brief

-### "​​Build Your Own Reddit App

-For this project, you will build an application for Reddit using everything you’ve learned, including React and Redux.
-Reddit is a website where people share links to articles, media and other things on the web.
-The Reddit API provides data which you will integrate into your application.
-The application will allow users to view and search posts and comments provided by the API."
+RedditAlready is a Reddit client built as part of Codecademy’s Front End Engineer path.
+The app allows users to browse, search, and explore Reddit content in a responsive, streamlined interface.

+While the design aligns closely with Codecademy’s project brief, we made certain adjustments to work effectively with the Reddit JSON API, which does not allow write operations or require OAuth.
+For instance, similar to the [RedditMinimal example site](https://reddit-client.netlify.app), our upvote and downvote buttons do not alter the vote count, as the API doesn’t support it.
+Instead, we show the vote score next to a static arrow icon under each post, adjacent to the comment icon and comment count.

+Using the createApi slice from Redux Toolkit significantly reduced the setup complexity, streamlining actions and reducers.
+However, integrating avatar images for subreddits and post authors proved challenging and occasionally caused rate limits.
+Fortunately, we resolved this with a more efficient endpoint for author images.

+For a calming user experience, I chose a soft blue and white colour scheme and used rounded fonts.
+To improve text readability, an animated ellipsis appears for longer text, expanding fully on hover.

+To handle rate limits gracefully, we implemented friendly and informative error messages.
+Then to further enhance the user experience I created loading states using animations and transitions that fit seamlessly within the overall design.
+Together, these details make RedditAlready a functional and enjoyable Reddit browsing tool.

 <details>
-<summary>Project Objectives</summary>
+<summary>Codecademy Project Objectives</summary>

+- For this project, you will build an application for Reddit using everything you’ve learned, including React and Redux.

+- The application will allow users to view and search posts and comments provided by the Reddit API.

 - Integrate Reddit API into the application